Structure, Functionality, and Bioceramics - Design Principles for High Performance

 When r₀ → r₀/2, k → k/(r₀/2)² = k/(r₀²/4) = 4k

-b) To prevent sample rupture due to rapid CO₂ release
+b) To prevent the sample from rupturing due to rapid release of CO₂

-Correct answer: b) To prevent sample rupture due to rapid CO₂ release
+Correct answer: b) To prevent the sample from rupturing due to rapid release of CO₂

 The following data were obtained from DSC measurements.
-Calculate the activation energy using the Kissinger method.
+Use the Kissinger method to determine the activation energy.

 Heating rate β (K/min): 5, 10, 15